 “We understand the time constraint and expense in bringing students to every production we offer,” said Gloria Pugh, Director of Education for the DPAA. “‘Dayton Opera on the Road’ offers an opportunity for students to experience and enjoy this art form in their school setting while they also learn how music can enhance and enrich the telling of a story.”

-“Each artist-in-residence is selected from national auditions to perform our in-school primary and secondary school programs in 2014.
+“Each artist-in-residence is selected from national auditions to perform our in-school primary and secondary school programs.
 They will also perform roles in a Dayton Opera production at the Schuster Center,” said Thomas Bankston, Dayton Opera’s Artistic Director.

 Location: Your school